MattSchaeffer/EventFiend/README.md

 	specific categories (like Network, Firewall, SQL Server, Active Directory, etc), where it searches for specific event ids that indicate problems for that particular application.
 5) (working) Allows you to save the resulting datasets to .txt or .csv files

-Basic To Do List: (will be dumped into the proper places in Github when I get some time)
-1) Turn the entire existing event menu section into generated code that will be created by a .JSON file This will allow the script to be improved on and makes it more customizable
-2) write the code to connect to a remote host.
-The GUI is there, that's just been low on the list.
-I need to get everything working locally first.
-3) Write the Events of Interest section that I currently have space for, but don't have populating with Anything.
-4) Write the save/load settings part.
-That will be tied into the .JSON menu rebuild and will allow any changes you make in the menu to be saved